antun/ndebug/README.md

 Purpose
 -------

+This fork works around the bug where [redirecting Node to a pipe breaks require](https://github.com/nodejs/node/issues/11257).
+It is also updated for Node v7.10, with the newer syntax.

 This is a repo and workflow for a simple ES6/Node.js/Lodash scratchpad for Vim.
 I got tired of writing bits of code in the web inspector, since it's really difficult to go back and edit code.
 I wanted a quick little thing I could open up and immediately start writing some ES6 code that also has Lodash available.